 A course on selected topics related to Academic Foundations: Math, which gives students opportunities to study information not currently covered in other courses.
-Grades issued are A, B, C, D, or F.
+Grades issued are A, B, C, D, or F. Prerequisites: Vary by section

 AFM 099 First Year Independent Project in Academic